Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Fluctuation theorems

-We first write this double integral in a time ordered form by replacing the upper limit \(t\) of the second integral by \(t'\) and concomitantly introduce a pre-factor of 2.
-We then evaluate the velocity correlation from Eq.~(\ref{vxsol}) by utilizing the noise correlation from Eq.~ (\ref{noise2dclass11}), and compute the stationary state result as \(t', t'' \rightarrow \infty\), while keeping \(t' - t''\) finite.
-We thus find
+We first write this double integral in a time-ordered form by replacing the upper limit \(t\) of the second integral by \(t'\) and concomitantly introduce a pre-factor of 2 \cite{balki}.
+We then evaluate the velocity correlation from Eq.~(\ref{vxsol}) by utilizing the noise correlation from Eq.~ (\ref{noise2dclass11}), and we find with some simple manipulations, the result \cite{GSA_SDG_PRE} where we have considered the long-time limit, i.e., \(t \rightarrow \infty\) and \( \sigma^2 = \sigma^2(t) \) (in the long-time limit, we suppress the time argument).
+Comparing with Eq.~(\ref{Wtgen}), we get where \(\langle W \rangle\) is the long-time limit of Eq. (\ref{Wtgen}).
+Thus, the parameter \(\alpha\) turns out to be